Elena145/CS163-Projects-2024Fall-Team46/_posts/2024-12-06-team46-point-cloud.md

 ### 3. Model Architecture

 ![Alt Text](../assets/images/team-46/PointNet++_Architecture.png)
+This figure illustration of the hierarchical feature learning architecture and its application for set segmentation and classification using points in 2D Euclidean space as an example.

 PointNet++ builds on the original PointNet architecture by introducing a hierarchical structure.
 The architecture consists of three main modules: